Hey Moonshine: Members

 The band is composed of professionals by day.
 Bass Player Carlo Ybanez is a trial lawyer.
 Backup vocalist Angela Rivera is a medical doctor.
 Vocalist and Harmonica Player Gian Sison is a Chef.
 Founder, songwriter and lead guitarist Bryan Gatmaitan is an engineer and so too is guitarist Aris Sison although both are no longer practicing and had chosen to concentrate on music.
 Backup vocalist and guitarist Athena Mae is a journalist, drummer Shaun Hilario is a teacher while guitarist Ton Gregorio is a web designer.

 Some of the members are also veterans in the music scene.
-Bryan Gatmaitan played for Cynthia Alexander and Shaun was the drummer of Karl Roy.
+Bryan Gatmaitan played for Cynthia Alexander and Shaun was the drummer for Karl Roy.

 Other milestones

 Wicked Man Brew

 In June 2020, Manila based beer-maker Boondocks Brewery released a beer inspired by one of Hey Moonshine's songs, Wicked Man.
 Wicked Man is made with locally sourced dalandan and further crafted with modified malts and hops from Kent, England.
 Beer enthusiasts who reviewed the beer stated that it has a "slight banana aroma, low to medium bitterness with a hint of citrus"; and "upfront citrus aroma, nice color, good head, malty feel and dry finish".